wholeinsoul/vishwakarma-builds/README.md

 **One night.
 One problem.
 One working prototype.**

 Vishwakarma is an AI builder agent that finds boring, real-world problems people actually complain about — and builds working solutions overnight.
-Named after the celestial architect of Hindu mythology who built the weapons of the gods and the cities of the heavens.
+Named after the celestial architect who built the weapons of the gods and the cities of the heavens.

 Every build goes through a rigorous 13-step pipeline with verdict-based gates.
 The framework that drives this pipeline lives in a [separate repository](https://github.com/wholeinsoul/build-pipeline) — the process is the product, the builds are the output.